Why Supporting Future Scholars From Diverse Backgrounds Matters for Health Equity

 By directly acknowledging and addressing these barriers together we can create more durable, more accurate, and more actionable evidence.
 Diversifying who does research paints a more complete picture of health disparities and potential solutions.
 It also incorporates the historical and cultural contexts essential to advancing health and racial equity and enriches the information and data decisionmakers use to shape policies, programs, and practices.

 What I have loved most about a career in public health is the ever-expanding centering of communities facing structural barriers, bias, or discrimination, and their authentic engagement in developing solutions.
-Health Equity Scholars for Action is one of many ways to shift power, transform the research field, and create a healthier and more equitable future for all.
+True equity in academia—and beyond—starts with fair and equitable admissions, but there is a lot more we can do to open up opportunities for prospective students, students, faculty, and beyond.

 Sheldon Oliver Watts, program officer, brings his expertise in academic and community settings to his work with the Foundation’s Research, Evaluation, and Learning (REL) unit.
 Through his work he weds his interest and experience in population/community health and wellbeing with RWJF’s goal of advancing health equity and promoting a Culture of Health.